 How to care for a Shih Tzu puppy?

-Because of the small size of Shih-Tzu and it's adorable face, they commonly develop Small Dog Syndrome.
-People tend to induce behaviours where the dog believes he is the boss of humans.
-That may cause a varying degree of behavioural problems, such as, separation anxiety, guarding, growling, snapping, and even biting.
+Because of the small size of Shih-Tzu and his adorable face, they commonly develop Small Dog Syndrome.
+People tend to induce behaviours where the dog believes he is the boss in their human pack.
+That may cause a varying degree of behavioural problems, such as separation anxiety, guarding, growling, snapping, and even biting.
 They may become untrustworthy with children and sometimes adults.
-To avoid that you should give ShihTzu rules, and limits to what they are and are not allowed to do.
+To avoid this range of misbehaviour you should give your ShihTzu clear rules and limits to what they are and are not allowed to do.
 You should be a leader.
 Remember about daily walks in order to improve their temperament.

 Make sure you completely rinse the shampoo out to avoid skin irritation issues.
 Apply a conditioner designed for dogs.
 This will help to untangle the puppy's hair and keep it soft.
 Remove any tangles from the puppy's coat.
 Use the comb to slowly ease the hairs out of the tangle.
 Though this can be a very time-consuming process, you should never rush it.
 If you pull on the tangle, you will cause your shih tzu puppy significant pain and it may result in tearing the skin.